egregors/MoonVision-Challenge/README.md

 `Allow: POST, OPTIONS`
 `Content-Type: application/json`

 The async entry point is creating `Celery` task for each request and put it in the queue.
-Then, `celeryworker's` receive tasks and perform prediction as usual (by a dispatcher).
+Then, `celeryworkers` receive tasks and perform prediction as usual (by a dispatcher).
 Each `Inference.status` could be:

 ```python